The Universe is at Most 88% Neutral at z=10.6: Results and Discussion

 The UV LF has changed very quickly after JWST observations.
 Early $JWST$ results indicate that bright galaxies at $z>8$ are more numerous than previously expected \citep{finkelstein2022}, and a double power-law LF (as opposed of a classical Schechter LF) was proposed to account for the newly discovered population of bright galaxies \citep{bouwens2021,harikane2023}.
 Are these new bright sources responsible for the observed neutral fraction at $z=10.6$?
 The relative contribution of bright and faint galaxies to the reionization budget is unconstrained.
 Which objects prevail has an impact on the reionization timeline: reionization starts late but completes rapidly if bright galaxies dominate, \citep{sharma2016, naidu2020}, while it starts early but proceeds slowly if faint galaxies played the major role \citep{finkelstein2019}.

 In what follows we consider four simple reionization history models that include the recent developments in the LF studies and vary the contribution of bright and faint galaxies to the ionizing budget.
-For all models, we assume log($\xi_{ion}$/[Hz erg$^{-1}$])=25.7, characteristic of high redshift star-forming galaxies \citep{tang2023}.
+For all models, we assume log($\xi_{ion}$/[Hz erg$^{-1}$])=25.7, characteristic of high-redshift star-forming galaxies \citep{ning2023,tang2023}.

-First, we consider the reionization models that assume different luminosity functions at $z>8$: a Schechter LF \citep[dash line,][]{bouwens2021}, and a double power-law LF \citep[solid line,][]{harikane2023}.
+First, we consider the reionization models that assume different luminosity functions at $z>8$: a Schechter LF \citep[dashed line,][]{bouwens2021}, and a double power-law LF \citep[solid line;][]{harikane2023}.
 At $z\leq8$, both models are calculated with the Schechter LF in \citet{bouwens2021}.
 We adopt a constant \fesc$=$0.12 at all redshifts in both models.
 We find that although there are more UV bright ($M_{UV}<-22$) galaxies when the double power-law LF is used, the early ($z>9$) reionization histories are roughly equivalent in the two models.
 Neither model, however, is able to reionize the universe early enough to account for the \xhi\ upper limit at $z=10.6$, as in both models \xhi\ reaches 90\% only by $z_{90} \approx 9.4$.

 Next, we consider the models where bright (\muv\ $ < -18$) or faint galaxies (\muv\ $\geq -18$) dominate the ionizing photon budget.
 To achieve this goal we vary the escape fraction as a function of both \muv\ and redshift: